Joe Louis: Title contention

-Louis vs. Schmeling I
+Louis vs. Schmeling

 By this time, Louis was ranked as the No. 1 contender in the heavyweight division and had won the Associated Press' "Athlete of the Year" award for 1935.
 What was considered to be a final tune-up bout before an eventual title shot was scheduled for June 1936 against Max Schmeling.
-Although a former world heavyweight champion, Schmeling, who had been knocked out by the same Max Baer Louis had handily beaten, was not considered a threat to Louis, then with a professional record of 27–0.
+Although a former world heavyweight champion, Schmeling, who had been knocked out by Max Baer - himself handily beaten by Louis the year prior - was not considered a threat to Louis, then with a professional record of 27–0.
 Schmeling had won his title on a technicality when Jack Sharkey was disqualified after giving Schmeling a low blow in 1930.
 Schmeling was also 30 years old at the time of the Louis bout and allegedly past his prime.
 Louis's training retreat was located at Lakewood, New Jersey, where he was first able to practice the game of golf, later to become a lifelong passion.
 Noted entertainer Ed Sullivan had initially sparked Louis's interest in the sport by giving an instructional book to Joe's wife Marva.
 Louis spent significant time on the golf course rather than training for the match.

 Conversely, Schmeling prepared intently for the bout.
 He had thoroughly studied Louis's style and believed he had found a weakness.
-By exploiting Louis's habit of dropping his left hand low after a jab, Schmeling handed Louis his first professional loss by knocking him out in round 12 at Yankee Stadium on June 19, 1936.
+By exploiting Louis's habit of dropping his left hand after a jab, Schmeling handed Louis his first professional loss by knocking him out in round 12 at Yankee Stadium on June 19, 1936.
 The event would lead to the historic rematch of the two, in one of the world's most famous sporting events.